-- have a Disclosure and Barring Service certificate for everyone who needs one (this includes all those who must submit an SC2 form) obtained online via the Capita website
+- have a Disclosure and Barring Service certificate for everyone who needs one (this includes all those who must submit an SC2 form) obtained online via the Ofsted DBS application

 - have all of your policies, documents and procedures in place as detailed in the service specific regulations and this guidance (these must relate to the establishment or agency you are applying to register)

-- have appointed a manager (please note that you must include his or her application to register with us as part of your application; if you do not, your application will be returned to you)
+- have appointed a manager (please note that you must include their application to register with us as part of your application – if you do not, your application will be returned to you)

 - have appointed a responsible individual, where necessary

-- have premises that meet any planning requirements and are ready to provide a service
+- have premises that meet any planning requirements and are ready to accommodate the proposed service

 Before you apply for registration, everyone who is completing an SC2 declaration and consent form must have obtained a DBS certificate.
 The certificate must be at an enhanced level with barring information.
 There is further reading in ‘Disclosure and Barring Service: guidance for children’s social care providers’.